Joint Special Issues

-The third publication called Microbiology in Action is a collaboration with seven Member Societies.
+The third issue called Microbiology in Action is a collaboration with seven Member Societies.
 This collection showcases the best of microbiology from our Member Societies.

-The fourth publication called Microbiology in Action II is a sequel of Microbiology in action and a collaboration with eight of our Member Societies.
+The fourth issue called Microbiology in Action II is a sequel of Microbiology in action and a collaboration with eight of our Member Societies.